 Under paragraph G.9.1.12 of Part B of the Code, the MO shall determine the Undefined Exposure Period in respect of Billing Period payments and charges from time to time.
-This document provides the MO's determinations for the Undefined Exposure Period.
+This document does not provide the MO's determinations for the Undefined Exposure Period as this was recently amended in a SEM Committee decision issued on 04/07/2022 (SEM-22-032).